+FRESENIUS

+45656N /Revised: February 2019

+for Injection, USP

+Rx only

+Vancomycin Hydrochloride

+PHARMACY BULK PACKAGE-

+NOT FOR DIRECT INFUSION

+To reduce the development of drug-resistant

+bacteria and maintain the effectiveness of

+Vancomycin Hydrochloride for Injection, USP

-PHARMACY BULK PACKAGE -NOT FOR DIRECT INFUSION Rx only To reduce the development of drug-resistant bacteria and maintain the effectiveness of vancomycin hydrochloride for injection, USP and other antibacterial drugs, vancomycin hydrochloride for injection, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
-DESCRIPTION Vancomycin hydrochloride for injection, USP is a white, almost white, or tan lyophilized powder, for preparing intravenous (IV) infusions, in Pharmacy Bulk Package bottles containing the equivalent of 10 g vancomycin base.
+and other antibacterial drugs, Vancomycin

+Hydrochloride for Injection, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+Vancomycin Hydrochloride for Injection, USP, is an off-white to buff-colored lyophilized powder, for preparing intravenous (IV) infusions, in Pharmacy Bulk Package bottles containing the equivalent of 5 g or 10 g vancomycin base.
 500 mg of the base are equivalent to 0.34 mmol.
-When reconstituted with Sterile Water for Injection to a concentration of 100 mg/mL for the 10 g Pharmacy Bulk Package bottle, a clear solution is achieved with the pH of the solution is between 2.5 and 4.5.
-Vancomycin hydrochloride for injection, USP should be administered intravenously in diluted solution (see DOSAGE AND ADMINISTRATION) Vancomycin is a tricyclic glycopeptide antibiotic derived from Amycolatopasis orientalis (formerly Nocardia orientalis).
-The chemical name for vancomycin hydrochloride is 3S-[3R\,6S\(S\),7S\,22S\,23R\,26R\,36S\,38aS\]]-3-(2-Amino-2-oxoethyl)-44-[[2-O-(3-amino-2,3,6-trideoxy 3-C-methyl-α-L-lyxo-hexopyranosyl)-β-D-glucopyranosyl oxy]-10,19-dichloro-2,3,4,5,6,7,23,24,25,26,36,37,38 38a-tetradecahydro-7,22,28,30,32-pentahydroxy-6-[[4-methyl-2-(methylamino)-1-oxopentyl]amino]-2,5,24,38, 39-pentaoxo-22H-8.11:18.21-dietheno-23.36-(iminomethano)-13,16:31,35-dimetheno-1H,16H-[1,6,9]oxadiazacyclohexadecino[4,5-m][10,2,16]-benzoxadiazacyclotetraco sine-26-carboxylic acid, monohydrochloride.
-The molecular formula is C66H75C12N9O24• HCl and the molecular weight is 1,485.74.
+When reconstituted with Sterile Water for Injection to a concentration of 50 mg/mL for the 5 g Pharmacy Bulk Package bottle and 100 mg/mL for the 10 g Pharmacy Bulk Package bottle, the pH of the solution is between 2.5 and 4.5.
+This product is oxygen sensitive.
+Vancomycin Hydrochloride for Injection, USP should be administered intravenously in diluted solution (see DOSAGE AND ADMINISTRATION) AFTER RECONSTITUTION FURTHER DILUTION IS REQUIRED BEFORE USE.
+Vancomycin is a tricyclic glycopeptide antibiotic derived from Amycolatopsis orientalis (formerly Nocardia orientalis).
+The orientalis (ornterly vocardia orientalis).
+The chemical name for vancomycin hydrochloride is 3S-[3R\,6S\(S\),7S\,22S\,23R\,26R\, 36S\,38aS\]]-3-(2-Amino-2-oxoethyl)-44-[[2-O-(3-amino-2-3,6-trideoxy-3-C-methyl-a-L-lyxo-hexopyranosyl)-B-D-glucopyranosyl] oxy]-10,19-dichloro-2,3,4,5,6,7,23,24,25,26,36, 37,38,38a-tetradecahydro-7,22,28,30,32pentahydroxy-6-[[4-methyl-2-(methylamino)-1-oxopentyl]amino]-2,5,24,38,39-pentaoxo-22H-8,11:18,21-dietheno-23,36- (iminomethano)-13.16:31.35-dimetheno-1H.16H-[1.6.9]oxadiazacyclohexadecino[4,5-m][10,2,16]-benzoxadiazacyclotetracosine-26-carboxylic acid monohydrochloride.
+The molecular formula is $C{66}H{75}Cl_2N_9O{24}$ + HCl and the molecular weight is 1,485.74.
 Vancomycin hydrochloride has the following structural formula: